🖥 Computers @NeuroPoly#

 Match host *.neuro.polymtl.ca

-User <POLYGRAMES USERNAME> # fill in your username and remove this comment
+User <GE USERNAME> # fill in your username and remove this comment

 # passwords are required to access /mnt/duke: https://github.com/neuropoly/computers/issues/90: